 How Do You File for Life Insurance Benefits?

 - For benefits to be payable, you must be covered by the Plan on your date of death or die within a 31-day grace period following your last day of coverage.

-- Your dependent children are eligible from birth through age 25.
+- Your dependent children are eligible from birth until they reach age 26.
 Once your children reach age 26, they are no longer eligible for this benefit.

 - Claims must be filed within three years of the date of loss.

 This benefit is paid, in addition to the Life Insurance, to your named beneficiary, or if none, in the beneficiary order specified by the Plan.
 Your beneficiary will receive the Accidental Death Benefit if you suffer a bodily injury or die because of an accident that occurs when you’re covered under TeamCare.

 Accidental Dismemberment is a loss of sight or limb due to an accidental bodily injury.
 Dismemberment caused by or contributed to by an illness or disease is not covered under this benefit.